Below are some frequently asked questions that new homeowners ask either prior to, or following their move in.

 Are the spotlights dimmable?

 The LED pot lights are dimmable when controlled by a compatible dimmer.
-The dimmer must be compatible with Sierra LED pot lights.
+The dimmer must be compatible with Chloe LED pot lights.

 What is planned for the land behind the house?